- Alcohol & Substance Abuse Treatment

 Post-hospital physical and occupational therapy can be conveniently scheduled in Phelps’ Outpatient Rehabilitation Center, a beautiful modern facility with the latest equipment.
 Outpatient speech-language therapy is available at the Donald R. Reed Speech & Hearing Center, also located on the Phelps Campus.

-The Phelps Rehabilitation Center welcomes patients who have been treated at Phelps or other hospitals, including those who have had surgery for joint replacements or fractures; spinal, vascular or neurosurgery; limb amputation; trauma; stroke; or other conditions.
-To be considered for admission, the treating physician, social worker, or case manager should contact our Rehab Intake Coordinator, Robert Spano, MSN, RN-BC, CRRN, at (914) 366-3702.
+The Phelps Rehabilitation Center welcomes patients who have been treated at Phelps or other hospitals, including those who have had strokes, acute neurological conditions or trauma; spinal, vascular or neurosurgery; limb amputation, surgery for joint replacements or fractures, or other qualifying conditions.
+To be considered for admission, the treating physician, social worker, or case manager should contact our Acute Rehab Admissions Coordinator, Christine Greto, RN, CRRN, at (914) 366-3702.

 Back to Top